 - Orientation – This short video tells you the overview of the training

-- Facebook – Suggests to join work from home groups and start posting your ad.
+- Facebook – Suggest joining work-from-home groups and start posting your ad.
 And create a Facebook Page and Facebook Ad Campaign to promote your website.
-Brenda also recommends a professional affordable training for Facebook PPC and Facebook Ads by clicking a link, but it is not included there for some reason.
+Brenda also recommends professional affordable training for Facebook PPC and Facebook Ads by clicking a link, but it is not included there for some reason.

-- Craiglist – Tells you to create an account in Craiglist and post jobs with your link.
-Brenda also recommends a course for making money in Craiglist in Udemy.
+- Craiglist – This tells you to create an account in Craiglist and post jobs with your link.
+Brenda also recommends a course for making money on Craiglist in Udemy.

 - YouTube – This video talks about why you need to create a YouTube video, and she recommends paid training about it from Udemy.